Deuteronomy

 3 kinds of tithesThe point of the above verse is that the ox should be able to eat while working.
 In other words, while the Levite (or in our case pastor and missionary) should be cared for while involved in their work.
 Also see 1 Corinthians 9:6-9.

-This made the Levites dependent upon the good will of the people and their devotion to God.
+This made the Levites dependent upon the goodwill of the people and their devotion to God.
 If they did a good job, then they should be paid well as the people would fear God.
-If they did not, then the people would give less to them.
-There is some sense of motivation in this set up.
+If they did not, people would give them less.
+There is some sense of motivation in this setup.
 There is also the festival tithe.
 If there were ten families, their faithful tithe should be able to support one person (and family) in full-time service if there was no other overhead.

 #2 The Festival Tithe (Deuteronomy 14:22-27)

 This distinction of the festival tithe and the third triennial or support tithe is not clear.
-I am not clear as to why the tithe passages1 are not all spoken in one place or setting rather than verses scattered here and there throughout the Law (the first five books of the Bible).
+I am not clear why the tithe passages are not all spoken in one place or setting, rather than scattered throughout the Law (the first five books of the Bible).
 The triennial tithe in this passage is a good example of this scattering.

 "And you may spend the money for whatever your heart desires, for oxen, or sheep, or wine, or strong drink, or whatever your heart desires; and there you shall eat in the presence of the LORD your God and rejoice, you and your household.
 "Also you shall not neglect the Levite who is in your town, for he has no portion or inheritance among you" (Deuteronomy 14:26-27).

-Remember that three times a year the Jewish men had to go up to Jerusalem to worship.
-Having all this money and food stored up would encourage the whole families to go.
-It would not be any extra expense (in fact it would save them because they could not consume it unless they went to the feast).
+Remember that three times a year, the Jewish men had to go up to Jerusalem to worship.
+Having all this money and food stored up would encourage the whole family to go.
+It would not be an extra expense (in fact, it would save them, since they could not consume it unless they went to the feast).

 This became the source of the true Israelite vacation.
 They were to store up food and resources for their trips to Jerusalem.
 When there, they could enjoy that tithe in the Lord's presence and give away part of it to the poor and Levites.
 Everyone was to be satisfied.
 What was God doing through such an order?

-Truly, if we applied this to our lives, we would be a happier people.
-We focus so much on our pursuits to gain things or our frustrations on not getting what we want, we become a rather discontent group.
-And finally upon retirement, when we have built up our coffers, we are too old to enjoy these things.
+Truly, if we applied this to our lives, we would be happier people.
+We focus so much on our pursuits to gain things or on our frustrations when we don't get what we want, and we become a rather discontent group.
+And finally, upon retirement, when we have built up our coffers, we are too old to enjoy these things.
 God would rather us save some and spend this sum now each year.
-Meanwhile many have left God and their families and responsibilities in pursuit of a grand future leaving them old, ugly and alone.
+Meanwhile, many have left God and their families and responsibilities in pursuit of a grand future, leaving them old, ugly, and alone.

 God wants us to regularly enjoy what we have received in His presence.